 Meet Our Board Of Directors

-John is a senior business professional with 36 years of comprehensive experience in all facets of the electrical industry.
-As a senior business consultant, John has consulted to organizations in a variety of areas including Business Development and Operational Business strategy.
-From 2003 to 2014, John provided solid leadership in a variety of senior management roles at a major consulting engineering firm where he oversaw and supported multi-faceted and large scale EPC projects upwards to $2 billion in aggregated project costs.
+John is a senior business professional with 40 years of comprehensive experience in all facets of the electrical industry.
+From 2003 to 2014, John provided solid leadership in various senior management roles at a major consulting engineering firm.
+He oversaw and supported multi-faceted and large-scale EPC projects with upwards of $2 billion in aggregated project costs.
+As a senior business consultant, John has consulted with organizations in various areas, including Business Development and Operational Business strategy.

-Marie is a long time resident of the Crowsnest Pass completing most of her education in the area and raising her family.
-She has over 25 years' experience in the insurance industry and as an owner of Crowsnest Insurance Agencies.
-Marie is co-owner of Crowsnest License & Registry Ltd. for the past six years, providing registry services for Service Alberta.
+Marie is a long-time resident of the Crowsnest Pass, completing most of her education in the area and raising her family.
+She has over 25 years of experience in the insurance industry and as an owner of Crowsnest Insurance Agencies.
+Marie is co-owner of Crowsnest License & Registry Ltd., providing registry services for Service Alberta.
 In 2023, she sold her business, retired, and is living her best life.

-Marie holds the Canadian Accredited Insurance Broker designation from the Independent Insurance Broker Association of Alberta as well as the Chartered Insurance Professional designation from the Insurance Institute of Canada.
+Marie holds the Canadian Accredited Insurance Broker designation from the Independent Insurance Broker Association of Alberta and the Chartered Insurance Professional designation from the Insurance Institute of Canada.